DFE-Digital/service-security-posture-hardening/SSPHP Documentation/Code Management.md

 ### 3 Steps : Packaging, Validation & Deployment

 1. **Packaging** : We take a copy of the directory SSPHP, we modify the files to indicate the environment it will be deployed to and to reformat .conf files for SplunkCloud, and we create a tarball and compress it with gzip
-2. **Validation** : We submit the app to the Splunk app validation endpoint [https://dev.splunk.com/enterprise/docs/releaseapps/cloudvetting/]
+2. **Validation** : We submit the app to the Splunk app [validation endpoint](https://dev.splunk.com/enterprise/docs/releaseapps/cloudvetting/)
-3. **Deployment** : Using the Splunk ACS [https://docs.splunk.com/Documentation/SplunkCloud/9.0.2303/Config/ACSIntro] we deploy the app to the AdHoc searchhead.
+3. **Deployment** : Using the [Splunk ACS](https://docs.splunk.com/Documentation/SplunkCloud/9.0.2303/Config/ACSIntro) we deploy the app to the AdHoc searchhead.

-All of these steps are performed by (package.py)[../package.py]
+All of these steps are performed by [package.py](../package.py)

 To use package.py you will need valid credentials for SplunkBase and a deployment token from the AdHoc searchhead.
 These should be set as Environment Variables as follows :
 SPLUNK_USER = "********"